 Several factors may affect the calculation of your vehicle’s diminished value, including:

 - Prior accidents

 - Marketplace demand

 It is important to keep in mind that every vehicle is different and that the amount of diminished value will vary accordingly.
-A systematic calculation of your vehicle’s diminished value is therefore difficult.
+A systematic calculation of your vehicle’s diminished value is therefore tricky.
 An individual can also pursue a diminished value claim on his or her own by requesting that his or her insurance adjuster address the diminished value of his or her vehicle.
 But unless that individual is trained to handle diminished value claims, his or her request will most likely be turned down by the insurance company.
 That’s why you should contact Wattel & York.
-Only the attorneys at Wattel & York have the expertise and experience necessary to accurately calculate your vehicle’s diminished value following an accident.
+Only the Diminished Value Attorneys at Wattel & York have the expertise and experience necessary to calculate your vehicle’s diminished value following an accident accurately.

-If you or someone you know has been the victim of an automobile accident and is considering filing a claim of diminished value, don’t hesitate to contact Wattel & York, Attorneys At Law.
+If you or someone you know has been the victim of an automobile accident and is considering filing a claim of diminished value, don’t hesitate to contact Wattel & York, Diminished Value Attorneys.
 Call us toll-free at (877) 572-4143 or complete a simple case form on our website.